- Introduction

 - Model training and maintenance

-- Understanding labels, general fields and metadata
+- Understanding labels, general fields, and metadata

-- Label hierarchy and best practice
+- Label hierarchy and best practices

 - Analytics vs. automation use cases